 Dairy has been known to cause inflammation within the skin and can ramp up the overproduction of oil.
 While this may not sound like such a big deal- it is.

 Remember from above that excess oil and inflammation are part of the acne cycle.
 Dairy contains components that are related to testosterone, which is a hormone.
 Once you consume dairy may stimulate the skin's oil glands and ultimately bring you full circle to acne.
 Why tempt fate if you don't have to?

 Sugar is one of those things that many of us can't live without but need to.
 From cakes to the occasional fruits that just so happen to be high in sugar (i.e., watermelon and ripe bananas), you have to be careful.
 When your blood sugar spikes, oil production is out of control!

 Just say, no!

 5. Fast Food

 The usual offender, fast food is terrible for your overall health and the health of your skin.
 Why?

-Fast food is primarily made up of refined grains and sugar, and not to mention the artificial meats that aren't really all-beef.
+Fast food is primarily made up of refined grains and sugar, not to mention artificial meats that aren't all-beef.

 This is going into your body and causing digestive problems that affect your skin.